 As I approach the village of Le Hamel I can see them – the flags fluttering: the United States of America, the United Kingdom, Australia, France, and Canada.
 There is a hill and at the top of the hill, just the top of the flag poles and the four flags stiff and snapping in the breeze.

 I turn towards the memorial and face the climb, it’s not a vicious slope, nothing I haven’t done before – but it’s well into the day now and it’s hard.
 It’s a hard climb.
-But I have Peter Garrett singing, howling, Best of Both Worlds into my ears and feel it’s important to ride to the top.
+But I have Peter Garrett singing, howling, Best of Both Worlds into my ears and feel it’s important to ride.
 It’s important to not to get off and walk.
 That the riding is somehow a tip of the hat to the far far far harder things done here.

 There is a tour group – maybe eight Australians following a tour-guide around the site.
 I catch up and eavesdrop a little.
 She might be German or Eastern European.
 She talks of Monash and the newly arrived American troops.
 How he’d chosen 4 July as the day to launch his attack in their honour.